Glenn Hegar

 • the surviving spouse has not remarried;

-• the property was the residence homestead of the surviving spouse when the veteran died; and
+• the property was the surviving spouse's residence homestead when the veteran died; and

-• the property remains the residence homestead of the surviving spouse.
+• the property remains the surviving spouse's residence homestead.

 Surviving Spouses of First Responders Killed in the Line of Duty

-Tax Code Section 11.134 entitles a surviving spouse of certain first responders killed or fatally injured in the line of duty to a total property tax exemption on his or her residence homestead if the surviving spouse has not remarried since the death of the first responder.
+Tax Code Section 11.134 entitles a surviving spouse of certain first responders killed or fatally injured in the line of duty to a total property tax exemption on his or her residence homestead if the surviving spouse has not remarried since the first responder's death.
+The application for the exemption under Tax Code Section 11.134 is Form 50-114, Residence Homestead Exemption Application (PDF).

 Solar and Wind-Powered Energy Device